Apple Arcade games look extra special on these iPads

 - Perhaps overkill for gaming only

-On the day Apple revealed the third-generation iPad Air, it also introduced the first new iPad mini since 2015.
-Weighing just 0.68 pounds, the iPad mini (2019) includes nearly everything you can find on the latest iPad Air, but in a smaller body.
+The current sixth-generation iPad mini was introduced in 2021.
+Weighing just 0.64 pounds, the iPad mini includes nearly everything you can find on the fourth-generation iPad Air (2020), but in a smaller body.

-The 7.9-inch tablet has the same A12 chip for better performance, a True Tone display, first-generation Apple Pencil support, and also comes in 64GB and 256GB storage capacities.
+The 8.3-inch tablet has the A15 chip, a Liquid Retina display, and second-generation Apple Pencil support.
+It also comes in 64GB and 256GB storage capacities.

 Don't confuse a smaller screen size with spending less, however.
-If you're looking for a 7.9-inch iPad, it's the only game in town.
-Expect to pay around $100 less than the equivalent iPad Air (2019) and $70 more than the iPad (2019).
+If you're looking for an 8.3-inch iPad, it's the only game in town.
+Expect to pay around $70 more than the iPad.

 Pros: